livingdocsIO/documentation/content/customising/server-configuration/_index.md

 When configuring OpenSearch credentials you can use the `aws` object to configure AWS credentials.
 Please make sure to always define the `aws` object, even if you don't use AWS `accessKeyId` and `secretAccessKey`, since we use this config to determine if we should use AWS connection or Elasticsearch connection.

-For local development, you can use your local AWS profile defining the `AWS_PROFILE` environment variable, with the following livingdocs-server configuration:
+For local development:
+- using AWS IAM Roles you can define a token with `accessKeyId` and `secretAccessKey` in the `aws` object
+- using local AWS Profile credentials can be used when connecting to remote Opensearch/Kibana With the configuration below:
 ```js
 search: {
   elasticsearchClient: {